-Heat oil in another pan and add yogurt.
-Keep stirring the mixture till it boils without interruption and let the water in the yogurt evaporate till you are left with a cream on which oil floats.
+Heat oil in another pan and add the yoghurt.
+Keep stirring the mixture till it boils without interruption and let the water in the yoghurt evaporate till you are left with a cream on which oil floats.

 Add onion paste to this mixture and mix well.
 Reduce the flame and add the meat pieces.